 Matters under debate within the committee shall be resolved by a majority vote.

 A Ph.D. student must formally apply for admission to candidacy for the doctoral degree by submitting a completed Candidacy Application for an Advanced Degree to the graduate program assistant at least three weeks before attempting the comprehensive examination.
 Before being admitted to candidacy, a doctoral student must earn at least three semesters toward the minimum registration requirement and pass the comprehensive exam.

-Ph.D. students with a master’s degree in geological sciences or a closely related field (geophysics, geochemistry, etc.), should take the comprehensive examination by the conclusion of the fourth semester after completing at least 24 credit hours of formal course work.
+Ph.D. students with a master’s degree in geological sciences or a closely related field (geophysics, geochemistry, etc.), should take the comprehensive examination by the conclusion of the fourth semester after completing at least 24 credit hours (preferred 27-30 credit hours) of formal course work.
 For students who do not hold a master’s degree in geosciences, the examination should be taken by the conclusion of the fifth semester of study.